databrary/www/databrary/input/pages/about/jobs/devops.md

 The Databrary project seeks a motivated and flexible DevOps engineer to help maintain and enhance an open source web-based video library.
 You will work with users, librarians, and a small team of developers to design and build tools to enable behavioral researchers to collaborate, store, explore, and access video-based research datasets.
+This is a growth position with ample opportunity to enhance your programming skills and take ownership of a critical service for the research community.

 # Responsibilities